HABER7789/quantum-maxcut-IonQ-Challenge/README.md

 ## Results

-Our implementation achieved the following scores:
+Our implementation achieved the following scores for a graph:

 - Base Score: 0.78876
 - Balanced Score: 0.78606
 - Connected Score: 0.00398

-For the sampling results (out of 100,000 attempts):
-- Pure max-cut: 4
-- Balanced max-cut: 4
-- Connected max-cut: 562

 ## Implementation Details